-After declaring and initializing the simple lock data structure, you can assert exclusive access by calling the simple lock routine.
+After you declare and initialize the simple lock data structure, you can assert exclusive access by calling the simple lock routine.
 The following code fragment shows a call to simple lock by the xx kernel module's xxopen routine.

 The xxopen routine is called as the result of an open system call.